Better Alternatives to Unhealthy Relating

 Emotional Abuse:

 Abuse is a strong term and should be used cautiously.
-But some things are abusive, whether physically, circumstantially, in matters of power and control, or emotionally.
+But some things are abusive, whether physically or emotionally.

 Emotional Barriers

-This is disallowing someone’s emotions.
+Like dismissing feelings (above), this is disallowing someone’s emotions.
 Legitimate frustration, anger, sadness, hurt, etc. are not allowed.
 Even positive emotions, such as happiness, might be suppressed if such emotions do not fit with the controlling partner’s interests at the moment.
-The objective here, once again, is control or conformity.
-The opposite is to allow each other to feel what each person feels and to empathize with one another—not feeling the same way, but supportively coming alongside one another’s feelings.
+The objective here is again, control.
+The antidote is to allow each other to feel what they feel and to empathize with one another—not necessarily feeling the same way, but being supportive as the other feels what they feel.

 Shaming

 Shaming is humiliation through mockery, insults, expressions of contempt, voicing disappointment, etc, whether privately or in the presence of others.
-Lovers protect one another, including each other’s image and feelings of self-worth.
+By contrast, lovers protect one another, including self-image and feelings of self-worth.

 Double Bind

 The Double Bind is to put someone in a position wherein, no matter what they choose, it will be wrong.
 It is setting up a person for failure.
-It may be placing a person in a role for which he or she is ill-equipped, assigning more tasks than could be accomplished under the circumstances, or disallowing adjustment to changing circumstances.
+It may be placing a person in a role for which he or she is ill-equipped, assigning more tasks than can be accomplished under the circumstances, or disallowing adjustment to changing circumstances.
 The victim’s subsequent failure is then used against them.
-In caring relationships, partners do not put loved ones in impossible binds; they set each other up for success and help one another.
+By contrast, in caring relationships, partners do not put loved ones in impossible binds; they set each other up for success and help one another.

 Infantilize

 This is to reduce the other to the status of a child, such that they perceive themselves, and perhaps are perceived by others, as incompetent to hold power or to be trusted with significant choices and tasks.
-In egalitarian relationships, spouses respect each other, honor their different gifts, different ways of doing things, and different standards.
-There is a yielding to differing strengths, and an allowance for growth.
+By contrast, in egalitarian adult relationships, spouses respect each other, honor their different gifts, allow for different ways of doing things, and even having different standards.
+There is allowance for different strengths.

 Monitor and Stalk